CrazyProger1/PC-Alarm/README.md

 ## License

-Safe is released under the MIT License.
+PC-Alarm is released under the MIT License.
 See the bundled [LICENSE](LICENSE) file for details.